formigone/portfolio/docs/_posts/2022-01-26-hitomezashi-demo.md

 <div id="demoContainer" style="overflow: hidden; box-shadow: 0 0 10px #ccc; margin: 0 0 2em; height: 60vh;"></div>
 <script src="/js/demo/hitomezashi.js"></script>

-#### (click on the pattern above)
+#### (click on the pattern above - after the flood fill completes)

 Seems that the more that the probability diverges from 0.5, the more individual squares emerge.

 Next steps for things to experiment with:

- * Add flodding and attempt to imperically convince myself that the assumption stated in the video is correct - namely, that it will always take two colors to fill the board.
+ * ✅ Add flodding and attempt to imperically convince myself that the assumption stated in the video is correct - namely, that it will always take two colors to fill the board.
  * What are all of the individual patterns that can be made?
  * How does symmetry about both axes influence the pattern?
  * What patterns emerge when every point starts off, and only every `n` point starts on (for different values of `n`).